The Department for Education (DfE) reinforces the need to

 Democracy

-Democracy is an important value at our school.
-Pupils have the opportunity to have their voices heard through our School Council.
-We feel the School Council is genuinely able to effect change within the school.
-Every child on the School Council is voted in by their class after they have explained how they would be able to represent the views of the class.
-As part of their work, the members of the School Council launch the events they have organised to the wider school community through assemblies.
+At Moor Park pupils have the opportunity to have their voices heard through our School Council.
+Every child on the School Council is elected by the pupils in their class.
+This is used as an opportunity to promote and teach respect about democracy and the electoral process.
+As part of their work, the members of the School Council launch events they have organised to the wider school community through assemblies.
 Children have an annual questionnaire where they are able to put forward their views about the school.

 The Rule of Law

-The importance of laws, whether they be those that govern the class, the school, or the country is reinforced regularly and consistently throughout the school day, as well as when dealing with behaviour and through school assemblies.
+The importance of law, whether they be those that govern the class, the school, or the country is reinforced regularly and consistently throughout the school day, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+We teach pupils to appreciate that living under the rule of law in Britain protects individual citizens and is essential for their wellbeing and safety.

 Individual Liberty

 Pupils are encouraged to be independent learners, constantly making choices, within a safe and supportive environment.
-Developing their self-esteem and self-confidence is very important and we develop this, through, for example, our marking and feedback which promotes their independence.
 Pupils are encouraged to understand their personal freedoms and are taught how to use these rights to best effect.
-All pupils are keen to support charities, whether local, national or global.
-They are taught consideration for others through our Religious Education curriculum and PSHE lessons in particular.
-E-safety teaching enables them to make choices in a safe manner.

 Mutual Respect